-That includes Canada, Australia, UK, Brazil, and so on.
+That includes Canada, Australia, the UK, Brazil, and so on.

 There are about 3 million distributors.
 Let me correct myself: these are “Wellness Advocates”.

-(It is common along most of MLM companies to use these fancy words).
+(It is common for most MLM companies to use these fancy words).

-In 2016 the company revenue was about 1.2 billion, currently (3 years later) it was more than 1.5 billion.
+In 2016 the company’s revenue was about 1.2 billion, currently (3 years later) it was more than 1.5 billion.